Biography and Statement

 Artist Statement

 My artefacts are fashioned in clay.
 The tactile process of modelling a soft, earth-sourced material and transforming it with heat into a vitrified ceramic body recounts the physical construction.
 The impetus behind it is a mental scuffle with ideologies and theories of human origin.
-From the dawn of opposable thumbs, the human species has been leaving its mark on history, every modest incision linked to a greater story.
+From the dawn of opposable thumbs Homo sapiens have been leaving their mark on history.
+Bone engravings, rudimentary tools and monoliths have been a source of inspiration, every modest incision linked to a greater story.

 Tom McDonagh